We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 6.3.
 In order for us to locate the relevant footage, any requests for copies of recorded CCTV images must include the date and time of the recording, the location where the footage was captured and, if necessary, information identifying the individual.

 6.4.
 We reserve the right to obscure images of third parties when disclosing CCTV data as part of a subject access request, where we consider it necessary to do so.
+Kindly note that if we are unable to separate your personal data from that of any other third parties, we may have to deny your request for access to the data.

 6.5.
 Data Subjects also have the right to lodge a complaint at the Office of the Information and Data Protection Commissioner as data protection supervisory authority in Malta if they feel it is necessary to do so.
+Nevertheless, we would appreciate it if you could get in touch with us first on [email protected] so that we may resolve the issue.